arkivverket/nikita-noark5-core/README.md

 The project has chosen the AGPLv3 license.

-We are skipping tests as there currently is an issue identifying the logged-in user when running tests.
-I am assuming the security context will have the default anonymous user, but it is in fact null.
-This causes the tests to fail.
+We are currently skipping tests as we had some issues before getting the test framework to run correctly.
+The test framework has been combined with spring-rest-docs and hopefully we can start developing a better testing framework.
 Currently there is no point running tests.

 Thanks to IntelliJ for an [idea](https://www.jetbrains.com/idea/) license.
 Thanks to GitLab for including the project in the [GitLab OSS program](https://gitlab.com/gitlab-com/gitlab-oss) and donating [Gold membership](https://about.gitlab.com/pricing/#gitlab-com) to the project.